-- 3. Appropriate advice will be given to help the victim(s). - 4.
-Pastoral will listen and speak to all children involved about the incident separately. - 5.
-The problem will be identified and possible solutions suggested. - 6.
-Staff will attempt to adopt a problem-solving approach which will move children on from them having to justify their behaviour. - 7.
-Appropriate action will be taken quickly to end the bullying behaviour or threats of bullying. - 8.
-Staff will reinforce to the bully that their behaviour is unacceptable. - 9.
+- 1. Appropriate advice will be given to help the victim(s). - 2.
+Pastoral will listen and speak to all children involved about the incident separately. - 3.
+The problem will be identified and possible solutions suggested. - 4.
+Staff will attempt to adopt a problem-solving approach which will move children on from them having to justify their behaviour. - 5.
+Appropriate action will be taken quickly to end the bullying behaviour or threats of bullying. - 6.
+Staff will reinforce to the bully that their behaviour is unacceptable. - 7.
 The bully (bullies) may be asked to genuinely apologise.
-Other consequences may take place and appropriate sanctions applied (see next section). - 10.
-If possible, the pupils will be reconciled. - 11.
-An attempt will be made, and support given, to help the bully (bullies) understand and change his/her/their behaviour. - 12.
-In cases of bullying, the incidents will be recorded by staff on onto CPOMs which is the school safeguarding system. - 13.
-In cases of bullying, parents will be informed and will be invited to come into school for a meeting to discuss the problem. - 14.
-After the incident has been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place. - 15.
-Bullying incidents will be discussed regularly at staff meetings. - 16.
+Other consequences may take place and appropriate sanctions applied (see next section). - 8.
+If possible, the pupils will be reconciled. - 9.
+An attempt will be made, and support given, to help the bully (bullies) understand and change his/her/their behaviour. - 10.
+In cases of bullying, the incidents will be recorded by staff on onto CPOMs which is the school safeguarding system. - 11.
+In cases of bullying, parents will be informed and will be invited to come into school for a meeting to discuss the problem. - 12.
+After the incident has been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.
+A reasonable timescale will be in place to allow this to happen (5-10 school days) - 13.
+After the monitoring period, school will provide written feedback to parents regarding progress since an investigation.
+Parents will have the option as part of this to speak again with class teacher for reassurance that no further incidents have occurred. - 14.
+Bullying incidents will be discussed regularly at staff meetings. - 15.
 The pastoral team will present termly reports on bullying incidents to the Governors.
-Where more immediate Governor support is required, the pastoral team will engage with the Governor responsible for safeguarding or their delegate. - 17.
-If necessary and appropriate, the Designated Safeguarding Lead in school, Social Services or police will be consulted. - 18.
+Where more immediate Governor support is required, the pastoral team will engage with the Governor responsible for safeguarding or their delegate. - 16.
+If necessary and appropriate, the Designated Safeguarding Lead in school, Social Services or police will be consulted. - 17.
 In the event that a formal complaint is made, this will be handled in accordance with the school complaints policy.